Online Safety for Pupils

 - Be careful what you type into a search engine.

-- Never tell anyone your name, address or telephone number over the Internet.
+- Never tell anyone your name, address, telephone number or school over the Internet, including when gaming.

-- Always tell your parents or teacher if you are upset by something you see on the Internet.
+- Always tell a trusted adult if you are upset by something you see on the Internet - remember, TELL, TELL, TELL!

 Our computer network at school is safeguarded against inappropriate content.
 Unfortunately, computers at home might not have the same level of safety.
 Always follow the advice above when you are using the Internet.
-That way, you will stay safe and protect yourselves and those around you.
+That way, you will stay safe whilst also protecting those around you.

 Click on any of these links to find out more about how to keep safe on the Internet.